-- Lectures: Weekly lectures, recorded online and available on the course Blackboard site.
+- Lectures: Weekly lectures in class and also available on the course Blackboard site.
 You can stream them any time.

-- Class Participation: You are expected to attend the scheduled online live weekly problem sessions.
-Class participation represents approximately 10% of the course grade.
+- Class Participation: Class participation represents approximately 10% of the course grade.
 If you are in a time zone which makes this difficult for you, please contact the instructor at the beginning of the course and we will accommodate you.

-- Quizzes given during the problem sessions will likely represent approximately 20% of the course grade.
+- Quizzes given during class will likely represent approximately 10% of the course grade.

 - Each student’s lowest problem set score will be dropped.